Your Genesys Blog Subscription has been confirmed!

-For example, when a customer visits your website, engages with you via chat or phones you for more information, you can automatically capture data from those interactions.
+For example, when a customer visits your website, engages with you via chat or phone for more information, you can automatically capture data from those interactions.
 You’ll continually build customer profiles and be able to offer them more relevant products.
 And with integrated data and insights into customer behavior, you’re also in a better position to adapt to a marketplace that’s rapidly evolving.

 A crucial component of empathy is giving customers a path of escalation to a human.
-During stressful times, customers often prefer to engage with a human, someone who not only provides fast and accurate answers — as bots do — but who empathizes as well.
+During stressful times, customers often prefer to engage with a human, someone who not only provides fast and accurate answers — as bots do — but who empathises as well.
 Often claims are the result of a traumatic experience.
 When a customer can’t connect with a human for empathy and support, it puts trust at risk.
 Yet, putting a customer on hold until they can speak with an agent about an urgent problem isn’t a good solution.

 Now that you know who your customers and prospects are — and where they’re navigating — AI transforms that understanding into predictions about what to do next.
-When you engage with customers at the right time, on the right channel, with the right information, empathy becomes the center of every conversation.
+When you engage with customers at the right time, on the right channel, with the right information, empathy becomes the centre of every conversation.

 Customer expectations of easy, positive experiences are always rising.
 You can’t take customer loyalty for granted.
 And you can’t assume that once you have it, you’ll always have it.
-Examine your competitors’ presence on digital channels and decide how you want to differentiate yours.

 The insurance industry is at a crossroads; there’s a lot more at stake than just remaining viable.
-It’s a time for true transformation that involves new ways to rebuild customer loyalty through personalized value and service.
+It’s a time for true transformation that involves new ways to rebuild customer loyalty through personalised value and service.